The Bodhi Manda’s Story

-Michele E. Martin founded the Jemez Bodhi Mandala in 1973 as a place for Zen Buddhist practice and teaching.
-Over the years, the spirit of her donation has grown into a quiet and reflective retreat location, meditation center, and teaching space.
+The Jemez Bodhi Mandala was founded as a place for Zen Buddhist practice and teaching.
+Over the years, the spirit of Michelle’s donation has grown into a quiet and reflective retreat location, meditation center, and teaching space.
 We are indebted to Michele’s vision, passion, and generosity, and for finding and helping acquire this site.
 We continue to grow and develop from Michele’s original intention.
 In 2021, Michele recorded a retrospective video of the early days at the Bodhi.
 You can view this video on our Youtube Channel.

 Jiun Hosen, Osho, began her formal training with Zen Master Joshu Sasaki Roshi in 1979 and has been in residence at the Bodhi Manda Zen Center since 1980.
 She was ordained as a Zen nun in April, 1983.
 Hosen’s devotion to practice led her to become a Zen Priest or “Osho” formally recognized in a “Suijishiki” Ceremony at the Rinzai-ji Zen Center in Los Angeles, California on July 21, 1988.
 The following year Jiun Hosen was first appointed as Abbess to the Bodhi Manda Zen Center, and carried on her work as Abbess and Director.
 The Board of Trustees reaffirmed her position of Abbess and Director of the Bodhi on April 10th, 2015.